dreilly369/PyzanoFSIC/README.md

 ```
 --no-scan True
 ```
-To skip scanning the3 Hashes with VirusTotal.
+To skip scanning the Hashes with VirusTotal.
 This will significantly increase the speed of the first scan, which can take a considerable amount of time on a large file system.

 There are two primary use cases for Pyzano:
 ## File System Integrity Checker (FSIC)